Harrison Bader Preview, Player Props: Yankees vs. Tigers

-The New York Yankees, including Harrison Bader (.086 batting average in his past 10 games), battle starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Monday at 6:40 PM ET.
+Harrison Bader -- with a slugging percentage of .121 in his past 10 games (including no homers) -- will be in action for the New York Yankees versus the Detroit Tigers, with Tarik Skubal on the hill, on August 29 at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Rays.
+In his previous game he had a hitless performance (0-for-1) against the Tigers.

 Harrison Bader Game Info & Props vs. the Tigers